sachinyadav111140/designPattern/behavioral/Strategy/Strategy.md

     classDiagram
         Strategy <|-- ConcreteStrategyA : is a
         Strategy <|-- ConcreteStrategyB : is a
-        Context o-- Strategy : has a
+        Context --> Strategy : has a

         class Strategy {
             <<interface>>